ishakoradiya1/IS-477-project/reports/StatusReport.md

-# Status Report (~1000-1500 words)
+# Status Report

 ## Task Updates
-An update on each of the tasks described on your project plan including references to specific artifacts in your repository (such as datasets, scripts, workflows, workflow diagrams, etc). → You should include anything you have been working on so far; it doesn't need to be polished, but you should have some code or similar artifacts in the repository, such as datasets, scripts, workflows, workflow diagrams, etc., to support your status updates and demonstrate tangible progress.

-note to self: commit crimes dataset (subset - too large right now)

-Data Collection and Repo Setup: We downloaded and collected the Chicago Schools and Chicago Crime datasets.
-Then we verfied formats, ensured overall data integrity, reviewed licensing.
-Following, we found that the Chicago Crime dataset included crimes from 2011-present which meant the dataset was too large.
-Our Chicago School dataset is from 2011-2012 so we chose to download a subset of the crime dataset from 2011-2012.
-Additionally we added folder structure to our Github repository including notebooks/, data/, scripts/, and reports/.
+Our team started by downloading the Chicago Schools dataset (2011–2012) and the Chicago Crime dataset (2011–present).
+Upon reviewing the data, we found that the crime dataset was extremely large, including multiple years beyond the scope of our analysis, and could not be fully uploaded to GitHub due to size limitations.
+We resolved this by creating a subset of the crime data limited to 2011–2012 and relevant columns (Year, Primary Type, Ward, Latitude, Longitude).
+This ensures we focus on the period consistent with the school dataset while keeping the repository manageable.

+We also verified data integrity by checking file formats, reviewing column types, and confirming that the datasets contained the expected number of rows and columns.
+Licensing was reviewed to ensure that the datasets were publicly available for research and educational purposes.
+Both datasets are publicly hosted by the City of Chicago and are under an open data license allowing for non-commercial use.
+This review ensures compliance with data usage requirements.
+Also, we established a clear folder structure in our repository for organization and reproducibility:

+* notebooks/ for exploratory analysis and initial cleaning scripts
+* data/ for raw, processed, and integrated datasets
+* scripts/ for automation scripts (.py files)
+* reports/ for figures, visualizations, and markdown summaries

 Data Cleaning and basic profiling: We examined the dataset to see what columns are available and the data type for each column.
-Then we performed missing value analysis, renamed columns for consistency, and focused on a subset of columns as the origina Chicago Schools dataset has 40+ columns.
+Then we performed missing value analysis, renamed columns for consistency, and focused on a subset of columns as the original Chicago Schools dataset has 40+ columns.
+We narrowed our focus to key columns relevant to safety, attendance, and academic performance.
+Column names were standardized for consistency (spaces replaced with underscores, % replaced with Percent).
+For the crime dataset, we filtered for crimes in 2011, removed duplicates, and kept only relevant columns (Primary Type, Ward, Latitude, Longitude).
+This subset became crime_cleaned.csv.
+Then we did some basic profiling which included value counts for categorical variables and summary statistics for numeric variables.
+This step allowed us to detect any inconsistencies and prepare the datasets for integration.

-Data Integration: We aggregated the Chicago crime data by Ward to calculate total Crime_Count per Ward.
-We then merged the aggregated crime dataset with the cleaned school dataset using the Ward column.
-Finally, we verfied the merged dataset for integrity by looking at consistency with our original data and row counts.
+Data Integration: To combine the datasets, we aggregated the crime data by Ward to calculate total Crime_Count per Ward.
+We then merged this aggregated crime dataset with the cleaned school dataset using the Ward column, creating merged_school_crime.csv.
+This approach ensured alignment between school locations and crime statistics while maintaining consistency across datasets.
+We verified the merged dataset by checking row counts and basic summary statistics to confirm that all schools were correctly matched with their corresponding crime counts.
+The integration process was documented in notebooks/data_cleaning_and_integration.ipynb and later automated in Python scripts (scripts/clean_data.py and scripts/integrate_data.py).
+These scripts read the raw datasets, clean them, and produce the integrated dataset programmatically, supporting reproducibility.

 Data Visualization: We generated several plots and visualizations to explore initial relationships, saved within the reports/ folder.
 This includes a count plot of the Top 10 Primary Crime Types to characterize the local crime environment.
 We created box plots to compare the distribution of safety scores and reading performance across elementary, middle, and high Schools.
 Finally, we generated a scatterplot showing the relationship between ward crime count and average student attendance, categorized by school type.
 Creating these visualizations are important to allow others to easily understand our analysis and the underlying patterns of the dataset.